joey711/phyloseq/plot_tree-examples.md

 # plot_tree function -
 # Powerful tree graphics with ggplot2

-This page contains many already-constructed examples of trees created by the `plot_tree` function in the phyloseq package, which in turn is uses the powerful graphics framework package called [ggplot2](http://docs.ggplot2.org/current/).
+This page demos already-constructed examples of phylogenetic trees created via the `plot_tree` function in [the phyloseq package](http://joey711.github.com/phyloseq/), which in turn uses the powerful graphics package called [ggplot2](http://docs.ggplot2.org/current/).

 Load the package and datasets